 - Wait for 30 to 60 days

-With a Rapid Rescore for a mortgage application you can toss out the traditional way provided you have proof that was is on your credit report is an error.
-If you have proof simply supply that to us and we’ll take care of the rest.
+With Rapid Rescore for a mortgage application, you can toss out the traditional way provided you have proof the item(s) you are disputing is an error.
+If you have proof, supply that to us, and we’ll take care of the rest.
 This is what we do on our end:

 - Contact our credit provider

 - Complete the necessary documentation

 - The decision is back within 48-72 hours